 PARTICULARS OF CONTRACTS OR ARRANGEMENTS WITH RELATED PARTIES

-As per requirement of 134 (3) of the Companies Act, 2013 read with
+As per requirement of 134 (3) (h) of the Companies Act, 2013 read with

-Rule 8 of the Companies (Accounts) Rules, 2014 particulars of contracts or
+Rule 8(2) of the Companies (Accounts) Rules, 2014 particulars of

-the policy on dealing with Related Party
+Your Company has formulated the policy on dealing with Related Party

 Transactions and the same is hosted on your Company''s website at

 PARTICULARS OF EMPLOYEES

-As per provisions of section 197(12) of the Companies Act, 2013
+As per the provisions of section 197(12) of the Companies Act, 2013

 read with the Rule 5 of the Companies (Appointment and Remuneration of

-Managerial Personnel) Rules, 2014, every listed company is required to
+Managerial Personnel) Rules, 2014, every listed Company is required to

-disclose the ratio of the remuneration of each Director to the median
+disclose the ratio of the remuneration of each director to the median

 employee''s remuneration etc. in the Directors'' Report.